-There was no deficit fund equity in the capital projects fund in the current year.
-The bond anticipation notes were refinanced with bonds, removing the deficit in the fund.
-However, unassigned fund equity is in a deficit due to unspent bond proceeds.
+There was a deficit fund equity in the capital projects fund in the current year.
+The bond anticipation notes are expected to be refinanced into bonds in the coming year.
+Unassigned fund equity is in a deficit due to capital expenditures.